hdrummon/HugoHdrummon/content/post/Reflection3.md

 ### Personal Reflection 3
 Over all this sprint was quite successfully in some areas as I have now attempted and successfully adopted the daily reflection writing.
 I now have a better idea of how and **SQLInjection** operates on a more theoretical level now and how it would be prevented though the research done for our presentation.
-While there are some areas that I still need to cover abit more such as general web exploits and basic pen-testing operations, I believe that im on the right track at the moment.
+While there are some areas that I still need to cover a bit more such as general web exploits and basic pen-testing operations, I believe that I’m on the right track at the moment.

 ## Monday 3/02
 I arrived slightly late to class due to my other subject **Career Management for IT Professionals Summer (31016)** having mock interviews to prepare us for future application process.